Jmuccigr/miscellaneous/howto/local servers.md

 		    AllowOverride ~None~ All
 		</Directory>
 		```

 - Change log to usual place, which will show up in console.app
 	- `ErrorLog "/Users/john_muccigrosso/Library/Logs/apache_error.log"`

+- Icons
+    - MAMP will use its own /icons directory unless the following line is commented out in the http.conf file:

+        ```
+        #       Alias /icons/ "/Applications/MAMP/Library/icons/"
+        ```

 ## Mail
 - Set up postfix to use maildir system (1 file per message)